elmtree-askmo/cloudcannon-app/content/learn/sociology/how-does-urban-development-influence-infrastructure-changes-and-livability-in-communities.md

 url: /learn/sociology/questions/how-does-urban-development-influence-infrastructure-changes-and-livability-in-communities
 score: -1.0
 related_article1:
-    id: 168356
+    id: 168355
     title: >-
-        In what ways do tariffs influence the cost of goods and consumer prices?
+        How have tariffs affected Canada-US trade relations and what are the economic consequences?
     subject: Sociology
-    url: /learn/sociology/questions/in-what-ways-do-tariffs-influence-the-cost-of-goods-and-consumer-prices
+    url: /learn/sociology/questions/how-have-tariffs-affected-canadaus-trade-relations-and-what-are-the-economic-consequences
 related_article2:
-    id: 168364
+    id: 168354
     title: >-
-        How do historical religious and ethnic tensions impact community dynamics?
+        What impact did NAFTA have on the car industry and job security in North America?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-historical-religious-and-ethnic-tensions-impact-community-dynamics
+    url: /learn/sociology/questions/what-impact-did-nafta-have-on-the-car-industry-and-job-security-in-north-america
 related_article3:
-    id: 168373
+    id: 168361
     title: >-
-        How do global health concerns, such as pandemics, influence future preparedness strategies?
+        What are the ethical concerns associated with artificial intelligence and job displacement?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-global-health-concerns-such-as-pandemics-influence-future-preparedness-strategies
+    url: /learn/sociology/questions/what-are-the-ethical-concerns-associated-with-artificial-intelligence-and-job-displacement
 related_article4:
-    id: 168359
+    id: 168373
     title: >-
-        What are the cultural tensions that arise from immigration, and how do they affect local communities?
+        How do global health concerns, such as pandemics, influence future preparedness strategies?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-cultural-tensions-that-arise-from-immigration-and-how-do-they-affect-local-communities
+    url: /learn/sociology/questions/how-do-global-health-concerns-such-as-pandemics-influence-future-preparedness-strategies
 related_article5:
-    id: 168367
+    id: 168370
     title: >-
-        What are the community reactions to new public transit projects?
+        How does emotional intelligence impact social interactions and adaptation to change?
-    subject: Sociology
+    subject: Psychology
-    url: /learn/sociology/questions/what-are-the-community-reactions-to-new-public-transit-projects
+    url: /learn/psychology/questions/how-does-emotional-intelligence-impact-social-interactions-and-adaptation-to-change
 ---

 &nbsp;